Laver Cup 2022: date, venue and how to watch Roger Federer’s last tennis competition

-Laver Cup 2022: when is Roger Federer’s last competition?
-Date, venue and how to watch tennis event in UK
+Is the Laver Cup 2022 on TV?
+What channel is Federer and Nadal doubles match on today?
+UK start time

-The eight-time Wimbledon champion has announced his retirement from tennis after recent injury struggles
+Eight-time Wimbledon champion Roger Federer will retire after the upcoming Rod Laver Cup tournament where he will play alongside Rafael Nadal

-Roger Federer has announced he will be retiring from the Association of Tennis Professionals (ATP) tour this year after an incredible career where the Swiss won 103 singles titles.
+Roger Federer has announced he will be retiring from the Association of Tennis Professionals (ATP) tour this year after an incredible career which saw the Swiss win 103 singles titles.

 His 20 Grand Slam victories, including eight Wimbledon wins, places him as the third most successful men’s singles player of all time behind his great rivals Novak Djokovic and Rafael Nadal.